VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

             selectedMove = (FutureMove.NoMove, 0f);
         }
     }
-    // If we're at max depth and no final board, use the heuristic else if (depth == maxDepth)
+    // If we're at maximum depth and don't have a final board, use
+    // the heuristic
+    else if (depth == maxDepth)
     {
         // Where did this Heuristic() function come from?